auduman/stat545-hw-uduman-aisha/hw05/hw05_fctr_fig_mgmt.md

 Reporting my Progress
 =====================

+I found this week's homework to take quite a bit of time - I was also rushed due to my TA commitments and a trip I had to take on the weekend.
+The actual work took quite a long time so I wasn't able to spend as much time as I would have liked on the aesthetics of the output.

+\*\*Some issues I encountered:\*

 -   I spent too long trying to make sure I only selected a few of the countries with lowest expectancy, and realised instead of using `head()` to view them and then manually select them like I've been doing before, I can just pipe `head()` after the `levels()` argument to only retain the first 6 levels that I want to visualize.

 -   I had issues figuring out how to enter my pathway to save my csv files....using the `file=""` I realised it saves automatically to the folder that this markdown file is in (so my homework 5 folder), but what if I wanted to save it somewhere else?
 I kept getting error messages, so need to look into that later.

+-   I would like to learn how to display two plots side by side (i.e. if I could show the plots of factor reordering and factor reordering + `arrange()`) it would look much better and also be easier to notice any differences.
+I noticed Vincenzo posted [this](http://stat545.com/block020_multiple-plots-on-a-page.html) link, however I ran out of time to try it.

 **Useful Links**

 -   Helpful information on [`arrange()`](https://www.r-bloggers.com/dplyr-example-1/)

+-   A useful forum on using `scales::pretty_breaks(n=)` to change the number of [axis ticks.](https://stackoverflow.com/questions/11335836/increase-number-of-axis-ticks)

+-   [ggplot2](http://sape.inf.usi.ch/quick-reference/ggplot2/colour) quick reference for colour and fill.

+-   Notes from STAT 545 class on ['being the boss of your factors'](http://stat545.com/block029_factors.html) were super useful to keep wrapping my head around these concepts.